 STRATEGY METHODS GAUGING SUCCESS RESOURCES What strategies will we pursue as part of this commitment?
 What does this strategy entail?
 How will we know if this strategy is making a difference?
 Include points that will occur during the year that will be helpful in gauging success.
 What resources (Schedule, Space, Money, Processes, Individuals) are necessary to support these strategies?
-Alignment and refinement of Units of study All Dual Language classrooms and one Monolingual classroom will pilot the American Reading Company (ARC).
-The ARC curriculum is a thematic curriculum based in the Next Generation Learning Standards.
+Alignment and refinement of Units of study All ELA and Stand Alone classrooms will use American Reading Company (ARC) with 100% fidelity.
+The ARC curriculum is a thematic curriculum based on the Next Generation Learning Standards.
 Each unit encompasses a focus and priority standard as well as speaking and listening standards to ensure access and equity to standards as well as fidelity to whole scholar development.
 Additionally, the units of study rely on the workshop model in reading and writing, access to complex and culturally responsive text collections as well as individual POWER goals to track and monitor scholar progress within the unit and across units of study.
-We will use our benchmark assessments (Rehearsal Exams 4 times/year) to track and monitor scholar mastery of standards.
-Additionally, progress monitoring will be achieved through regular conferencing and movement through complex text and the growth and acceleration of POWER goals achieved within the ARC program.
-AIMSweb progress monitoring will also take place bi-weekly in tandem with benchmarking 3x times a year with the AIMSweb tool to track scholar progress utilizing their Schedule: Full time art teacher to support additional planning times for teachers Training and job embedded coaching ARC program Training and job embedded coaching Aimsweb Professional Development to support the creation of exemplars and analysis of scholar work using rubrics and low inference conference notes
+We will progress monitor POWER goals 2x/month; 100% of scholars will have a conference and POWER goal update within 14-21 days.
+There will be a specific emphasis on the Emergency level scholars.
+We will use our benchmark assessments (Rehearsal Exams 3 times/year) to track and monitor scholar mastery of standards.
+Additionally, progress monitoring will be achieved through regular conferencing and movement through complex text and the growth and acceleration of Schedule: Full time art teacher to support additional planning times for teachers Training and job embedded coaching ARC program Training and job embedded coaching Aimsweb Professional Development to support the creation of exemplars and analysis of scholar work using rubrics and low inference conference notes

-Non Dual language teams will work to refine and deepen current units of study to ensure alignment to the Next Generation Learning Standards.
+Teacher and grade teams will work to refine and deepen current units of study to ensure alignment to the Next Generation Learning Standards.
 Teacher teams will utilize WEBB's DOK to ensure rigor and deep dives into thinking and authentic application of experiences.
 Units of Study will incorporate immersion experiences and culturally responsive complex mentor texts where students can easily identify with characters and see themselves within the confines of the work.
 Criterion referenced rubrics will be used to support accountable talk, peer feedback and authentic application of learning.